A desingularization of Kontsevich's compactification of twisted cubics in $V_5$: Abstract

 \section{Abstract}

-By definition, the del Pezzo $3$-fold $V_5$ is the intersection of $\mathrm{Gr}(2,5)$ with three hyperplanes in $\mathbb{P}^9$ under the Pl\"ucker embedding.
-Rational curves in $V_5$ have been studied in various contents of Fano geometry.
-In this paper, we propose an explicit birational relation of the Kontsevich and Simpson compactifications of twisted cubic curves in $V_5$.
-As a direct corollary, we obtain a desingularized model of Kontsevich compactification which induces the intersection cohomology group of Kontsevich's space.
+By definition, the del Pezzo $3$-fold $V_5$ is the intersection of $\mathrm{Gr}(2,5)$ with three hyperplanes in $\mathbb{P}^9$ under Pl\"ucker embedding, and rational curves in $V_5$ have been examined in various studies on Fano geometry.
+In this paper, we propose an explicit birational relation for the Kontsevich and Simpson compactifications of twisted cubic curves in $V_5$.
+As a direct corollary, we obtain a desingularized model of Kontsevich compactification that induces the intersection cohomology group of Kontsevich's space.